Natural Higgs Mass from Power-Law Running

 extending the Appelquist--Carazzone theorem~\cite{Appelquist:Carazzone:1975} to the super-renormalizable scalar mass.
-In~\eqref{eq:decoupling}, $m_h$ and $M$ are both pole masses---physical, measurable quantities---so the suppression is a physical statement, independent of any scheme or convention.
+In~\eqref{eq:decoupling}, $m_h$ and $M$ are both pole masses, which are measurable physical quantities, so the suppression is a physical statement, independent of any scheme or convention.